conda-forge/conda-forge.github.io/docs/how-to/advanced/several-versions.md

 ## Open a PR with the necessary changes

-From the same branch, create a new one to add some extra changes that will need to be reviewed in a PR:
+From the same branch, create another one to add some extra changes that will need to be reviewed in a PR:

 ```bash
 git checkout -b setup-3.10.x